 The finance teams and accountants get the worst end of the straw.
 Here are some ways your finance teams may be wasting their time and productivity:

 All these factors put together, translate to increased workload for all stakeholders involved.
-Additionally, even after all of this, you still seem to lose the battle against expense management.
+Additionally, even after all of this, you still seem to lose the battle against T&E management.

 Moreover, there is a high risk of fraud in a manual expense reporting process.
 It is also challenging to ensure compliance with company travel and expense policies.

 Challenges finance teams face with travel and expense management

 How to detect and prevent expense report fraud